therabidbanana/tenkiwi-client/readme.md

 To figure out -

-1. Custom bottom-sheet for web that's fixed to bottom (make sure enough padding in under element?)
-2. How to host web version at tenkiwi
+1. integrate markdown-display and paper?
+Rules for rendering to use heading / subheading?
+2. j
-3. How to extract standard shared elements like the action tray
+3. How to extract standard shared elements like the action tray better
-4. Main bottleneck - reading large amounts of edn (time to stream only necessary stuff down?)

 ## your-project